 How to meet and exceed the CDC’s COVID-19 guidelines this fall

-Schools will return to a very different world this fall and be faced with a completely new set of health challenges.
+Schools will return to a very different world this fall and be faced with a completely new set of student health and wellness challenges.
 Preparing and responding to these challenges is not only essential for the health of students and staff but the entire community.

 To help, the Centers for Disease Control and Prevention has published guidance on how K-12 schools should proactively plan to minimize cases and respond if an outbreak occurs.